virtual-readability-lab/readability-research-toolbox/apps/readingcontrols/README.md

 ### 2022/02/11
 - expanded logging for recipe manipulation
-- optionally turned off some controls
+- optionally turned off some controls in the app at `/user-testing`
 - option to load a different default set of recipes

 ### 2021/11/19